Jeans: Distressed jeans

+Punk rock spearheads the Ramones wearing distressed jeans.

 Ripped jeans were worn by singer Leigh Jones in this promotional photo.

 Distressed denim emerged from the cultural punk movement in the 1970s.
-Early punks tore apart consumer goods as an expression of their anger towards capitalism and corporate greed.
+However, it was at the beginning of the 1970s that Iggy Pop from The Stooges that initially introduced the concept of ripped jeans as clothing on to the stage.
+It was after that the punk band The Ramones codified the look in tight fitting jeans and made it part of their personal uniform.
+This informed the punk movement as a whole and became part of punk's fashion.
+Whilst some punks may have tore apart consumer goods as an expression of their anger towards capitalism and corporate greed, the vast majority used it as a 'poor' aesthetic and an anti-fashion type of fashion statement, which fitted in with the do-it-yourself ethic and punk's non-conformity.
+According to the Please Kill Me website, “Rips signaled something very important: the fact that wearer didn’t care at all about opinions public, personal or sartorial.
+Invisible scars were made obvious in the outer cloth”.

-Punks used safety pins in garments to encourage the youth to not buy endless, meaningless fashion, and thus fund corporations.
-Clothes manufacturers gentrified the notion by selling clothes with safety pins already in them, so the original meaning of punk was lost.
-Denim became a key target of this politically fueled deconstruction, with both men and women donning torn pants and jackets, accessorized with safety pins and slogans.

-The trend became popular again in the 1990s with the emergence of grunge fashion.
+In the 1980s, clothes manufacturers gentrified the notion by selling clothes with safety pins already in them, so the original meaning of punk was lost.
+Denim became a key target of this anti-fashion deconstruction, with both men and women donning torn pants and jackets, accessorized with safety pins and slogans.
+The original trend became popular again in the 1990s with the emergence of grunge fashion.
 The grunge youth wore loose-fitting ripped jeans, flannel shirts or woolen Pendletons layered over T-shirts.
 Their anti-conformist approach to fashion led to the popularization of the casual chic look, a trend which continued into the 2000s.